EdmundBenedict/lordcephei.github.io/pages/spectral-functions.md

 The spectral function can be calculated both with and without CPA.
 The calculation is performed in 3 steps:

 + Charge self consistency.
 (The spectral function can be calculated for any potential, but it is usual to work with the self-consistent one).
-+ CPA self-consistency in the coherent interactor $$\omega$$ Ω (CPA only).
++ CPA self-consistency in the coherent interactor $$\Omega$$ Ω (CPA only).
 Since Ω is energy dependent, it has to be calculated for the energy points where the spectral function is needed.
 For drawing spectral functions this is usually a uniform mesh of points close to the real axis.
 + Calculation of the spectral function on some contour, usually a uniform mesh close to the real axis.

 **Charge self consistency**{: style="color: orange"} is performed in the usual manner, for example with the following options: